JihangLi1121/Doom-rl/README.md

 # VizDoom RL Agent

 Reinforcement learning agents for VizDoom using PPO with reward shaping, built on Stable-Baselines3 and a GPU-accelerated Docker environment.
+Co-authored with @ Arthur Wei, Wonseuk Lee, Jaehyung Choi
 ## Project Structure

 ```